Course and Module Delivery

 - How do external examiners access student work, feedback and marks stored in a private content areas in Blackboard

 - External moderation: how do I download student work annotated inline using Box View and upload to a different area/folder in Blackboard

 - External moderation: how do I download and upload completed Feedback Rubrics for external moderation

 For more guidance on using Blackboard visit Academic Essentials: digital capability, skills and support overview page.

 Academic Services: How to find my module external examiner – screencast

 Are you looking to become an EE yourself?
-For details of career enhancement and development visit Academic Essentials: Academic Induction, careers and work planning overview page.
+For details of career enhancement and development visit Academic Development & Diversity (AD&D) academic management and leadership for more details.

 - Making external examining for for the future: November 2020: Dr Lia Blaj-Ward, senior lecturer at Nottingham Trent University, points to ‘the emphasis on the importance of calibration across the sector’ as the highlight of Advance HE’s external examiner course.
 Visit Advance HE for more information.

 - Reflections of an External Examiner: December 2018: John Freeman, Principal Lecturer, HWB spoke to a group of academic colleagues during an External Examiners workshop about life as an external examiner.
 John has undertaken the role of External Examiner for about 12 years, in fact pretty much since John started at Hallam!
 You can read more about John’s role on the HWB Learning Enhancement pages.